Finite potential well: Finding wavefunctions for the bound state

 Recall that both $\alpha$ and $k$ depend on the energy.
-What we have found is that the continuity conditions cannot be satisfied for an arbitrary value of the energy; because that's a result of the infinite potential well case.
+What we have found is that the continuity conditions cannot be satisfied for an arbitrary value of the energy; because that is a result of the infinite potential well case.
 Thus, only certain energy values, which are solutions to one or either of these two equations, are allowed.
 Hence we find that the energy levels of the system below $V_0$ are discrete; the corresponding eigenfunctions are bound states.
 (By contrast, for the energy levels above $V_0$ are continuous.)

 The energy equations cannot be solved analytically.
 Nevertheless, we will see that in the symmetric case, there always exists at least one bound state, even if the well is very shallow.